 Press OK after you have selected the folder.

-The file names will appear in the within the window.
+The file names will appear within the window.
 If all the files are there, press the OK button to move the files into Photoshop.

 For the Image Stack to work, these layers need to align.
 If you used a tripod when shooting the images, then your layers should already be aligned.